kallemov/Kaggle/Titanic/README.md

 Feel free to take this code and modify it to get better results!

-The first few parts do imputations of missing data
+The first part does imputations of missing data

 There are implementations of DesicionTreeClassifier and XGBoostClassifier which got me only to top 50%